Share data securely using Delta Sharing

 For a full list of Delta Sharing connectors and information about how to use them, see the Delta Sharing documentation.

 If you want to share data with users who don’t have access to your Unity Catalog metastore, you can use Databricks-to-Databricks Delta Sharing, as long as the recipients have access to a Databricks workspace that is enabled for Unity Catalog.
-Databricks-to-Databricks sharing lets you share data with users in other Databricks accounts, whether they’re on AWS or Azure, and it’s a great way to securely share data across different Unity Catalog metastores in your own Databricks account.
+Databricks-to-Databricks sharing lets you share data with users in other Databricks accounts, whether they’re on AWS, Azure, or GCP.
+It’s also a great way to securely share data across different Unity Catalog metastores in your own Databricks account.

-The advantage of this scenario is that the share recipient doesn’t need a token to access the share, and the provider doesn’t need to manage recipient tokens.
+One advantage of this scenario is that the share recipient doesn’t need a token to access the share, and the provider doesn’t need to manage recipient tokens.
 The security of the sharing connection—including all identity verification, authentication, and auditing—is managed entirely through Delta Sharing and the Databricks platform.
 Another advantage is the ability to share Databricks notebook files.

 Databricks-to-Databricks sharing between Unity Catalog metastores in the same account is always enabled.
 To enable Delta Sharing to share data with Databricks workspaces in other accounts or non-Databricks clients, a Databricks account admin or metastore admin performs the following setup steps (at a high level):

 Enable the External Data Sharing feature group for your Databricks account.

 Enable Delta Sharing for the Unity Catalog metastore that manages the data you want to share.